-GEO 622: Advanced Environmental Impact Assessment
+- GEO 622: Advanced Environmental Impact Assessment

-- GEOG 728: Seminar: Resource Management in Asia-Pacific
+- GEO 728: Seminar: Resource Management in Asia-Pacific

 My research focuses on two broad themes: sustainable seafood production in Thailand and coastal tourism in Hawaiʻi.
 In both cases, development has occurred without adequate planning, and my research contributes to both understanding social and environmental impacts of development and creating more sustainable communities.
 I have over 30 refereed publications and recently co-chaired of the 8th International Congress on Coastal and Marine Tourism in Waikaloa, Hawaiʻi.
 I am also the Undergraduate Chair in the Geography Department and serve on the executive committee of the UH Center for Southeast Asian Studies.